 I’m Antonia Albany, and I believe it’s never too late to savor life more deeply, start something new or even reinvent yourself.

 That’s why, in my 60’s, I decided to reinvigorate a life-long passion of mine: writing.
-I started blogging nearly five years ago and have written three books on the subject of aging gratefully.
+I started blogging over seven years ago and have written three books on the subject of aging gratefully.

 Like you, I’ve had an interesting life — filled with good times and bad, joys and tragedies, abundance and scarcity, successes and failures.

 I’ve seen a lot of the world.
 I was a military kid, and we lived all over — in Japan, France, Illinois, Texas, Virginia, Nevada and California.
 (My father was in the Ziegfeld Follies before he joined the Army Air Corps.)

 I’ve been self-sufficient most of my life.
 I started out as a secretary.
-After I put myself through college, I was in management in the wine, real estate and banking industries, worked in law enforcement and at a jail (happily running education programs for prisoners).
+After I put myself through college, I was in management in the wine, real estate and banking industries, worked in law enforcement (computerizing Sonoma County’s 9-1-1 system) and at a jail (happily running education programs for prisoners).

-I’m a breast cancer survivor, once actually lived in a glass house, have buried both parents, my older sister and a husband and am now happily married and live in Northern California with my husband Rod and very shy three-legged cat Kali.
+I’m a breast cancer survivor, once actually lived in a glass house, have buried both parents, my older sister and a husband, and now live in Northern California with my very shy three-legged cat, Kali.

-When I’m not writing, you’ll find me reading on a wide range of topics (I have four library books on my night table right now), spending time with friends, cooking, knitting, crocheting, coloring, zentangling and watching inspiring documentaries.
+When I’m not writing, you’ll find me reading on a wide range of topics (I have four library books on my night table right now), spending time with friends, cooking, knitting, coloring, and watching inspiring documentaries.

 Like many of us, I’ve struggled with feelings of not being enough.
 Realizing in my 50’s that I had an emptiness inside led me to join a local spiritual community.
 I go there to be reminded of the basics – that I live in a loving universe and am perfectly imperfect and more than enough.